What is Vite? What is a build tool? Steps to build a React x TypeScript environment on Docker

 3.Run "docker compose build" to create an image and run "docker compose up -d"

 4.Go to the src directory and run "docker cp blog-vite-1:/app/src/viteapp/ ."
-(A copy of the directory inside the container will be created on the host side)
+(A copy of the directory in the container will be created on the host side.)

-5.Uncomment out volumes in docker-compose.yml and run "docker compose up -d" again to apply volume settings.
+5.Uncomment the volumes in docker-compose.yml and run "docker compose up -d" again to apply the volume settings

-After doing some research, I found that the official Vite documentation states that by default, only "localhost" listens, and to listen for public addresses, I had to add the following to the "vite.config.ts" file.
+After some research, I found that the official Vite documentation states that by default it only listens to "localhost", and to listen to the public address, I had to add the following to the "vite.config.ts" file.

-After adding the above, I accessed the URL again and it was displayed safely!
+After adding the above, I accessed the URL again and it displayed successfully!

-This time I've covered the overview of vite and the environment construction, but if I have the opportunity, I would like to implement CRUD processing and write an article.
+This time I covered the overview of vite and how to set up the environment, but if I have the opportunity, I would like to implement CRUD processing and write an article about it

 thank you very much.